 Location: 96 Avondale Heights Rd, Asheville

-2. Check Out the Winter Lights Festival at the NC Arboretum
+2. Winter Lights Festival at the NC Arboretum

 Ask any local what the best way to celebrate the December holidays in Asheville is, and I guarantee you that their number one answer will be the Winter Lights at the North Carolina Arboretum!